-Definition 3.4.3 We say that f(x) has a global maximum at x=c provided that $f(c) \geq f(x)$ for all x.
+Definition 3.4.3 We say that f(x) has a global maximum at x=c provided that $f(c) \geq f(x)$ for all x in the domain of the function.
 We also say that f(c) is a global maximum value for the function.
-On the other hand, we say that f(x) has a global minimum at x=c provided that $f(c) \leq f(x)$ for all x near c.
+On the other hand, we say that f(x) has a global minimum at x=c provided that $f(c) \leq f(x)$ for all x in the domain of the function.
 We also say that f(c) is a global minimum value for the function.
 The global maxima and minima are also known as the global extrema (or extreme values or absolute extrema) of the function.

-Activity 3.4.4 According to Definition 3.4.3, which of the following statements best describes the global extrema of the function in Figure 64?
+Activity 3.4.1 According to Definition 3.4.3, which of the following statements best describes the global extrema of the function in Figure 64?